-Stephanie Smith is an Associate Professor of History with a concentration on Mexico and Latin America.
+Stephanie J. Smith is a Professor of History with a concentration on Mexico and Latin America.
 She joined the Department in 2003 after earning her Ph.D. in History from the State University of New York at Stony Brook in August 2002.
-Professor Smith received an American Association of University Women Dissertation Fellowship during the 2001-2002 academic year, and a Fulbright Dissertation Research Abroad Grant to Mexico (Fulbright-Garcia Robles) supported the research for her dissertation in Mexico during the 1999-2000 academic period.
-Recently she also has been awarded a number of research grants to support her current book project, "Mexico’s Cultural Revolution: The Politics of Art in Post-Revolutionary Mexico," under contract with the University of North Carolina Press.
+Professor Smith received an American Association of University Women Dissertation Fellowship during the 2001-2002 academic year, and a Fulbright Dissertation Research Abroad Grant to Mexico (Fulbright-Garcia Robles) supported the research for her dissertation in Mexico during 1999-2000.

 - “Removing the Yoke of Tradition: Yucatan’s Revolutionary Women, Revolutionary Reforms.”
 In Peripheral Visions: Politics, Society, and the Challenges of Modernity in Yucatan, Edited by Gilbert M. Joseph, Edward Moseley, Edward Terry, Ben Fallaw (Tuscaloosa: The University of Alabama Press, 2010);

 - “Si el amor esclaviza…maldito sea el amor!”
 El divorcio y la formación del Estado revolucionario en Yucatán.”
 In Género, poder y política en el México posrevolucionario.
 Edited by Gabriela Cano, Mary Kay Vaughan, Jocelyn Olcott (México, D.F.: Fondo de Cultura Económica, 2009);